reponseashimwe/dermoai/README.md

 All classes achieved recall ≥50%.
 The 80% stretch target was not met — psoriasis precision (56.5%) was the weakest result, caused by visual overlap with pityriasis rubra pilaris on FST V–VI images, a known challenge in dark-skin dermatology.
 The limited pre-augmentation dataset size (448 images) was the primary constraint.

-### Urgency Triage Mapping
+### Triage Mapping (REFER vs MANAGE LOCALLY)

-**Objective:** Implement rule-based urgency mapping that translates predicted conditions into binary triage recommendations (Urgent/Non-Urgent), achieving a recall of approximately 75% on urgent cases for Fitzpatrick Skin Types V–VI.
+**Objective:** Implement rule-based triage mapping that translates predicted conditions into binary recommendations (REFER / MANAGE LOCALLY), achieving a recall of approximately 75% on REFER cases for Fitzpatrick Skin Types V–VI.

 ✅ **Achieved.
 REFER recall of 95.35% significantly exceeds the 75% target.**